When is a child old enough to explain concepts like rape that appear in a story?

 Once a child nears or passes puberty, my rule is that I will answer any question that a child knows enough to express.
 It might be embarrassing for both of us, but if they are mature enough to think of the question, then they are mature enough to hear the answer.

 As an example, one eleven-year-old boy was getting ready to do a Scripture reading that included this passage: "Even Levi, who receives tithes, paid tithes through Abraham, so to speak, for he was still in the loins of his father when Melchizedek met him" (Hebrews 7:9-10).
 I had asked if he knew all the words, and he asked me what "loins" meant.
 I told him that it was the pelvic reign.
 He was still confused, so I told him it was the area from the waist to the thighs.
 That just made it worse.
 "How can a son be in his father's loins?
 Babies come from mothers!"
 So I explained that the main part of the loins were the genitals and that when a man was old enough to have children, he would be able to produce sperm.
-A sperm from the father joining with the egg of the mother is what produces a baby.
-That satisfied him for the moment, but his mom told me later that that night he was full of questions about how a man's sperm gets into a woman.
+A sperm from the father, joined with the egg of the mother, produces a baby.
+That satisfied him for the moment, but his mom told me later that night that he was full of questions about how a man's sperm gets into a woman.
 It caught her completely off-guard.
 I then told her of his earlier questions.
 Both mom and dad were too embarrassed to give the details his questions needed, so I had a short study with him over the mechanics of growing up.
-When he gets a bit older we'll talk about sex and his responsibilities to remain pure, but at the time his body had not matured to the point where he understood things like sexual feelings or how his body would respond to those feelings.
+When he gets a bit older, we'll talk about sex and his responsibilities to remain pure, but at the time, his body had not matured to the point where he understood things like sexual feelings or how his body would respond to those feelings.
 If he doesn't ask first, I will bring the subject up when I notice he is beginning his growth spurt.

 For an older teen, one who has gone through the bulk of his growth spurt, I try to make sure the parents or I sit down and talk about all the details about sex, except details on how sex is done.
 I make sure they are well informed about what sex is because many teens think only vaginal intercourse is sex.
 We talk about lust, pornography, and the dangers of trying to cut things too fine.
 We go over excuses teenagers use to justify having sex before marriage and why they don't justify it.
 It is also at this time that we talk about how people pervert sex: rape, prostitution, homosexuality, etc. All of these topics are covered even if the teenager doesn't think to ask a question concerning them.
-Our society is over-sexualized and a teenager caught off guard won't know how to respond if he hasn't thought out the problem in advance.
+Our society is over-sexualized, and a teenager caught off guard won't know how to respond if he hasn't thought out the problem in advance.

 I had a fourteen-year-old boy in the congregation who needed to know about his sexual responsibilities.
 I arranged to study with him.
-It wasn't more than two weeks after we talked about the dangers of having sex outside of marriage and being aware that it wasn't always the boys who try to seduce the girls that he came to me and said: "You'll never guess what happened in school today!"
+It wasn't more than two weeks after we talked about the dangers of having sex outside of marriage and being aware that it wasn't always the boys who tried to seduce the girls that he came to me and said: "You'll never guess what happened in school today!"
 A girl in his class came up to him and told him that she decided to lose her virginity and that she wanted him to be the one to do it to her that afternoon.
-The boy was so pleased that he knew exactly what to tell her: "no way!"
-Knowing he was flattered by her advance, I pointed out that if he asked some of the boys in his class he will probably find that she isn't a virgin and that he would not have been her first.
+The boy was so pleased that he knew exactly what to tell her: "No way!"
+Knowing he was flattered by her advance, I pointed out that if he asked some of the boys in his class, he would probably find that she wasn't a virgin and that he would not have been her first.
 He confirmed my guess the next time we met.
 Based on what his friends told him, at least five other boys had already had sex with her.
 That made a great lead-in to a discussion of sexually transmitted diseases.

 Don't think that talks about sex can be put off until the child is college-age or even a junior or senior in high school.
 Surveys indicate that a lot of kids start playing around with sex as early as fifth or sixth grade -- if their bodies have begun to mature.
 Recent statistics indicate that two-thirds of all sexually transmitted diseases are occurring in people 25 years old or younger.
 One-fourth of all new sexually transmitted diseases occur in teenagers.
 Kids are having sex at alarming rates!

-Put off discussions until a child is old enough to understand because his body has matured enough, but once he has matured, you cannot ignore the topic thinking his innocence will protect him.
+Put off discussions until a child is old enough to understand because his body has matured enough, but once he has matured, you cannot ignore the topic, thinking his innocence will protect him.
 The world won't spare him just because he doesn't know any better.